ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_active_record.html.md

 #### `loading?` and `loaded?`

 All Ruby objects will respond to these methods.
-If you want to put up a "Please Wait" message, spinner, etc, you can use the `loaded?` or `loading?` method to determine if the object represents a real loaded value or not.
-Any value for which `loaded?` returns `false` (or `loading?` returns `true`) will eventually load and cause a re-render
+If you want to put up a "Please Wait" message, spinner, etc., you can use the `loaded?` or `loading?` method to determine if the object represents a real loaded value or not.
+Any value for which `loaded?` returns `false` (or `loading?` returns `true`) will eventually load and cause a re-render.

 #### The `HyperMesh.load` Method